BigBoyLeft/Rebirth/README.md

 ## A Typescript Framework that runs on the Javascript & NodeJS runtime

 This framework was built in hopes of becoming `superior` to other frameworks like ESX or QBCore.
-While most frameworks use Lua as the main language we have decided to build the entire framework using Typescript
+While most frameworks use Lua as the main language I have decided to build the entire framework using Typescript

 #### This framework should only be `Used` and `Edited` by those who understand programming in typescript and are Skilled in a few of the following: